Butleroy/MongoDbSample/README.md

 In order to use this example, you need to setup your own MongoDb.

 ### Authentication
-To connect to your database, take a look at the `DefaultAuth` class and enter your credentials:
+To connect to your database, modify the `DefaultAuth` class and enter your credentials:

 ```java
 public final class DefaultAuth extends DbAuth {